Valensole Lavender Fields – Driving the Lavender Route in Provence

 Pit Stop – Valensole Village

-You can bypass Valensole and go straight through to your second lavender field, or pop into the bucolic village for an al fresco lunch or lavender flavoured ice cream on your way.
-It’s a petite village, so a quick stop won’t take up too much of your time.
+You can bypass Valensole and go straight through to the second half of the route, but I’d encourage at least a brief stop for a coffee or lavender-flavoured ice cream on your way.
+It’s a petite village, so a quick visit won’t take up too much of your time.

 Park on Avenue Segond, or at the car park named “Parking Valensole” and wander down through Boulevard Frédéric Mistral.
 Here you’ll find boutiques, the very pretty town hall, a lovely fountain and an ancient washhouse.